olivierfriard/boris_docs/index.rst

 Choose one ore more transition matrix files and BORIS will create the relative flow diagram.

-Example of transitions flow diagram:
+In the following example of transitions flow diagram, the fractions of the total number of transitions are displayed on the edges of the graph:

 .. image:: flow_diagram_graphviz.png